jcblsn/isutahfull/README.md

 # Attribution

 `isutahfull` is part of the ['mapbotverse'](https://github.com/matt-dray/londonmapbot).
-The author wrote a very helpful guide to his workflow, which can be found [here](https://www.rostrum.blog/2020/09/21/londonmapbot/).
+The author of the original template wrote a very helpful guide to his workflow, which can be found [here](https://www.rostrum.blog/2020/09/21/londonmapbot/).

 # Differences from londonmapbot